-Approved by the Board of Directors: November 2017, with updates from changes in recent practice, agreed with the Directors' Faith & Worship Committee.
+Approved by the Board of Governors: November 2017, with updates from changes in recent practice, agreed with the Directors' Faith & Worship Committee.

 Daily Act of Worship

 Every pupil shares in a daily act of worship.
 This meets the requirements of the 1988 Education Act, which states that every pupil must attend an act of worship every day and that these acts of worship should be “predominantly Christian”.
 Collective worship is an important part of our life as a Church school.
 Tutors have a vital responsibility to support the Christian ethos of the school.
 This can be achieved through a positive support of the worship areas of school life.
 If students see that staff are positive about providing the opportunity for worship during tutor time this will also benefit what takes place in assemblies and in celebrations of Eucharist.

 The Worship Policy is closely aligned to our Spirituality Policy, which explores the wider role and implementation of the School’s Christian ethos.

 Guidance for Church Schools in Chichester Diocese states that collective worship:

 - Should provide opportunities for pupils to encounter the traditions and tenets of the Anglican Church

 - Should be explicitly Christian, unlike in community schools where “worship that is broadly Christian” is the norm.